Stuart Adamson

 William Stuart Adamson (11 April 1958 – 16 December 2001) was a Scottish rock guitarist and singer.
-Adamson began his career in the late 1970s as a founding member and performer with the punk rock band Skids.
+Adamson began his career in the late 1970s as a founder and performer with the punk rock band Skids.
 After leaving Skids in 1981, he formed Big Country and was the band's lead singer and guitarist.
 The group's commercial heyday was in the 1980s.
 In the 1990s, he was a member of the alternative country band the Raphaels.
-In the late 1970s the British music journalist John Peel referred to his musical virtuosity as a guitarist as "a new Jimi Hendrix".
+In the late 1970s the British music journalist John Peel referred to his virtuosity as a guitarist by calling him "a new Jimi Hendrix".

 Early life and career

-Adamson was born in the city of Manchester, England, to Scottish parents Anne (née Muir) and William Adamson.
+Adamson was born in Manchester, England, to Scottish parents Anne (née Muir) and William Adamson.
 When he was four, his family moved to the small mining village of Crossgates, about a mile east of Dunfermline in Fife.
-Adamson's father, a fishing industry executive who travelled the world, encouraged his son to read literature, and both parents shared an interest in folk music.
+Adamson's father joined the merchant navy and was rarely home, so Adamson was mostly brought up by his mother.
+Adamson attributed his love of music to his mother, who worked at a record shop, and would often bring records home.
 Adamson received his formal education at Beath High School.

 Adamson started playing rock music during the British punk rock movement of the mid-1970s, forming a Dunfermline band called Tattoo in 1976 after seeing the Damned at a gig in Edinburgh.
 Besides Adamson, Tattoo included his friend William Simpson, who would also play bass guitar in their next band, Skids, which began performing in the local area and in Edinburgh.